DavidGomez-dev/meddiccscorelanding/_posts/2023-01-01-setup-guide.md

 <h4 class="pt-6-m mb-3 text-primary" id="add-cards">4.
 Add Cards to the Views</h4>

-<p>After installation, Meddicc Score will be available to all users of the account.
-However, in the first time per account, Meddicc Score needs to be configured to appear in different locations in the HubSpot UI.
-HubSpot Admins can select the location by going to <strong>Settings > Connected Apps > Meddicc Score > App cards > Manage Locations</strong>.
-They can be added to the different views (Default view is the first one).</p>
+<p>After the account connection, Meddicc Score is available to users of that HubSpot account.
+The app cards still need to be placed in the relevant HubSpot record views.
+HubSpot Admins can choose their locations under <strong>Settings > Connected Apps > Meddicc Score > App cards > Manage Locations</strong>.
+Cards can be added to different views, including the Default view.</p>

 <p>* Users must have <strong>Customize record page layout</strong> permissions or <strong>Super Admin permissions</strong> to create cards and customize a record.
 If you are unable to add the card, see the <a href="#cannot-add-cards">I cannot add cards to my view</a> section below for troubleshooting steps.</p>